 ST. LOUIS –

-The U.S. Army Corps of Engineers, St. Louis District will hold a public meeting on the Formerly Utilized Sites Remedial Action Program for Coldwater Creek properties Wednesday, December 9 at the Florissant Civic Center Theatre, 1 James J. Eagan Drive, Florissant, Missouri, 63033, 6-8:30 p.m.
+The U.S. Army Corps of Engineers, St. Louis District, will host a public meeting on the Formerly Utilized Sites Remedial Action Program (FUSRAP) for the remediation of Palm Drive Properties and current site updates Thursday, Feb.
+16, 2017, at Hazelwood Civic Center East, 8969 Dunn Road, Hazelwood, MO 63042, from 6:30 to 8:30 p.m.

-FUSRAP protects human health and the environment by addressing the risks at designated sites contaminated with radioactive waste from the nation’s early atomic weapons production.
-FUSRAP is committed to protecting human health and the environment, executing approved remedy for cleaning up radioactive contamination above health-based cleanup guidelines, and minimizing effects on residents and area businesses.
-Since 1997, more than 1 million cubic yards of soil have been remediated by St. Louis District FUSRAP.
+FUSRAP protects human health and the environment by addressing the risks at designated sites contaminated with radioactive waste from the nation’s early atomic weapons development and production activities.
+FUSRAP professionals execute approved remedies to clean up radioactive contamination above health-based cleanup guidelines, while minimizing effects on residents and area businesses.
+Since 1997, St. Louis District FUSRAP has removed more than 1.2 million cubic yards of soil -- approximately 925,000 cubic yards of which were located in North County.

 “Our hope is that the time we spend together sharing our progress and plans, and listening to the concerns of the public, continues to strengthen our partnership with the community so that together we can leave a legacy for future generations to be proud of,” Munholand said.

 For more information visit the St. Louis District FUSRAP web page, http://bit.ly/FUSRAPstl